 Branding plays a powerful role in how your business is perceived and ultimately in its success.
-You’ve worked hard to build credibility and to promote your products and services, and as your business shifts and grows, so should your branding.
-The process of rebranding can help you to demonstrate how your business has evolved so that you can attract new clients, stand out among competitors, and stay relevant in a growing marketplace.
+You’ve worked hard to build credibility and to promote your products and services.
+As your business shifts and grows, so should your branding.
+The process of rebranding can help you to demonstrate how your business has evolved.
+You can attract new clients, stand out among competitors, and stay relevant in a growing marketplace.

-Confidence in your branding is invaluable to a business owner, and the process of rebranding allows you to update your brand messaging and identity to reflect what you’ve accomplished and where you are headed.
-Knowing that your branding is current, that you are highlighting the things you want your business to be known and recognized for, and that you are actively positioning it to compete and succeed can assure business owners that you are doing what you should move your business forward.
+Confidence in your branding is invaluable to a business owner.
+The process of rebranding allows you to update your brand messaging and identity to reflect what you’ve accomplished and where you are headed.
+When your branding is current, you are highlighting the things you want your business to be known and recognized for.
+You are actively positioning it to compete and succeed.
+And you can rest assured you are doing what you should move your business forward.
 When your brand accurately represents what your business has accomplished and what it now has to offer, you can be confident you are putting your best foot forward.

-Every day there are new businesses entering the marketplace, so it’s important your branding remains fresh to your audience.
+Every day there are new businesses entering the marketplace.
+It’s important your branding remains fresh to your audience.
 As their perceptions and opinions change over time, your brand should respond to what your target clients want today.
 Adjusting your branding lets you incorporate current trends, tap into emerging marketing tactics and technologies, and remain relevant among competitors.

-While you want to maintain true to your business’ identity and values, it can be beneficial on many levels for your branding to take into account how your audience’s interests and needs might be changing, what is happening in the competitive landscape, and what shifts might have taken place throughout your products and services.
+It’s important to remain true to your business’ identity and values.
+But it can be beneficial for your branding to take into account how your audience’s interests and needs might be changing.
+What is happening in the competitive landscape?
+How have your products and service offerings changed?

-Making significant changes to your branding might sound a little overwhelming, but If you are looking to pivot your services or use new marketing tactics, rebranding your business is a great place to start.
-Rebranding allows you to take stock of how your business is doing and to modify your brand elements to help you move forward successfully.
+Making significant changes to your branding might sound a little overwhelming.
+But if you are looking to pivot your services or use new marketing tactics, rebranding your business is a great place to start.
+Rebranding allows you to take stock of how your business is doing.
+It lets you modify your brand elements to help you move forward successfully.

-It is an opportunity to take stock of your strengths and to make adjustments that will better highlight your products and services, update how you present yourself to your target audience, and ensure all aspects of your brand express what your business does and who it is serving today.
+It is an opportunity to take stock of your strengths and to make adjustments that will better highlight your products and services.
+You can update how you present yourself to your target audience, and ensure all aspects of your brand express what your business does and who it is serving today.

-Your business has likely grown and changed since you first launched your brand, and your understanding of your target audience has probably changed as well.
-Rebranding your business should involve an in-depth look at your target audience and the target market you are currently working with so that you can strategically reposition to attract new customers and clients.
+Your business has likely grown and changed since you first launched your brand.
+So has your understanding of your target audience.
+Rebranding your business should involve an in-depth look at your target audience and the target market you are currently working with.
+This way, you can strategically reposition to attract new customers and clients.

-By pivoting the various facets of your branding, you can strategically attract new audience segments and adjust your approach to make sure you are appealing to the right people.
+By pivoting the various facets of your branding, you can strategically attract new audience segments.
+And, you can adjust your approach so you are appealing to the right people.
 When you promote new aspects of your brand and market them intentionally, it will catch the attention of the audience you want to attract.

-Whether your initial brand was developed in a hurry, or perhaps over time you’ve realized you need a more comprehensive suite of brand elements, creating all of the necessary pieces a brand should have is a vital step in rebranding.
+Maybe you developed your initial brand in a hurry, or perhaps over time you’ve realized you need a more comprehensive suite of brand elements.
+Creating all of the necessary pieces a brand should have is a vital step in rebranding.
 Making sure that your new brand is updated across all channels and includes all necessary visual elements, text, graphics, and messaging is important to creating a cohesive and comprehensive identity for your business as it emerges from its rebranding.

 Don’t know what your brand should include?
 Check out my free branding checklist to make sure your business’ brand has everything it needs.